bitfixer/bf-romulator/tools/README.md

 |Set Index	|ROM Filename	|Memory Address in hex i.e. 0xFFFF	|

+You can include comments in this file by starting the line with a # character.

 Let's look at an example - the memory map for a PET 4032.\
 Here's the section in the default_memory_set.csv file for this entry:\